henrylubel/assessment/README.md

 ### Installing

-* Just clone this repository into your local machine
+* Clone this repository into your local machine
+* Execute db.sql in your favourite MS SQL instance
+* Add the corresponding connection string to appsettings.json placeholder

 ### Executing program